Ultimate guide to cleaning and preventing corrosion in car batteries

 Advanced security features

 LiFePO4 lithium batteries are considered more environmentally friendly than lead-acid batteries.
-They are recyclable, have a lower toxic content and do not release harmful gases or chemicals when used or disposed of.
+They are recyclable, have lower toxic content and do not release harmful gases or chemicals when used or disposed of.